PELVE from a regulatory perspective: Preliminaries and regulator's objective

-As one of our main results, we characterize functions in $\mathcal{E}:=\{[0,1]\rightarrow\mathbb{R},p\mapsto \expectedShortfall{p}{X}\,|\,X\in L^1\}$ by those functions which we can represent by an ES curve.
+We start by collecting results for the ES interpreted as a function of its level, the so-called ES curve.
+For brevity, two standard properties of these ES curves are shifted to the appendix, see~\prettyref{lem:nonConcavityEsCurve} and~\prettyref{lem:esStrictlyDecreasing}.
+Here, we characterize when functions from $[0,1]$ to $\mathbb{R}$ can be represented by an ES curve, i.e.,~by a function in $\{[0,1]\rightarrow \mathbb{R},\lambda\mapsto \expectedShortfall{\lambda}{X}\,|\, X\in L^1\}$.
 It is a consequence of the fundamental theorem of calculus for the Lebesgue integral, see~\cite[Theorem 7.18]{rudin_real_1987}.
-We use it later in~\prettyref{exam:uniquenessMSEpelve}.
+We use this result also later in~\prettyref{exam:uniquenessMSEpelve}.

-\begin{theorem} Let $F:(0,1]\rightarrow\mathbb{R}$.
-The following statements are equivalent: \begin{enumerate}[(a)] \item There exists $X\in L^1$ such that for all $t\in(0,1]$ it holds that $F(t) = t\expectedShortfall{t}{X}$. \item It holds that $\lim\limits_{u\downarrow 0}F(u) = 0$ and $F$ extended to $[0,1]$ is absolutely continuous and there exists a Lebesgue null set $A\subseteq[0,1]$ such that the derivative $-F^{\prime}(t)$ exists for all $t\in[0,1]\setminus A$ and it is increasing and right-continuous. \end{enumerate} \end{theorem}
+\begin{theorem} Let $\tES:(0,1]\rightarrow\mathbb{R}$.
+The following statements are equivalent: \begin{enumerate}[(a)] \item There exists $X\in L^1$ such that for all $t\in(0,1]$ it holds that $\tES(t) = t\expectedShortfall{t}{X}$. \item It holds that $\lim\limits_{u\downarrow 0}\tES(u) = 0$ and $\tES$ extended to $[0,1]$ is absolutely continuous and there exists a Lebesgue null set $A\subseteq[0,1]$ such that the derivative $-\tES^{\prime}(t)$ exists for all $t\in[0,1]\setminus A$ and it is increasing and right-continuous. \end{enumerate} \end{theorem}

 ES curves are decreasing, which would automatically imply, e.g.,~by~\cite[Theorem 3.23 (b)]{folland_real_2013}, that they are almost everywhere differentiable, without relying on the fundamental theorem of calculus.
-The decreasing behavior of ES curves allows us to invoke~\prettyref{thm:existenceOfEScurve} to establish a key property of these curves. \begin{cor} Let $F:(0,1]\rightarrow \mathbb{R}$ be a function as in~\prettyref{thm:existenceOfEScurve} and set $f(t)=F(t)/t$ for all $t\in(0,1]$.
+The decreasing behavior of ES curves allows us to invoke~\prettyref{thm:existenceOfEScurve} to establish a key property of these curves. \begin{cor} Let $\tES:(0,1]\rightarrow \mathbb{R}$ be a function as in~\prettyref{thm:existenceOfEScurve} and set $f(t)=\tES(t)/t$ for all $t\in(0,1]$.
 Then, $f$ is either strictly decreasing or there exists $a\in(0,1]$ such that $f$ is constant on $(0,a]$ and strictly decreasing on $(a,1]$. \end{cor}

 For a twice differentiable function, we give a more concise sufficient condition that it can be represented as ES curve.

 \begin{cor} Let $f:(0,1]\rightarrow\mathbb{R}$ be twice differentiable, decreasing and concave.
 Then there exists $X\in L^1$ such that for all $t\in(0,1]$ it holds that $f(t) = \expectedShortfall{t}{X}$. \end{cor}